hisoakende/hisoakende/README.md

 ###  Who am I? 🤔

 My name is Ivanitsky Dmitry Aleksandrovich and I'm starting my backend development career.
-I'm fond of it and have been improving my skills for 2 years <br><br>
+I'm fond of it and have been improving my skills for 2 years

 ## Education 🎓